 - In 2015, APN organized civil society participation at The Fourth Regional Multi-Stakeholder Workshop on Food Security and Nutrition, launched by the FAO Near East and North Africa Regional Office and spoke on behalf of CSO in the session on Protracted Crises .

-- APN was invited to give a presentation on behalf of Arab civil society at the Regional Multi-stakeholder Workshop on Food Security and Nutrition organized by FAO in Tunis from 4-7 November 2013.
+- APN was invited to give a presentation on behalf of Arab civil society at the Regional Multi-stakeholder Workshop on Food Security and Nutrition organized by FAO in Tunisia from 4-7 November 2013.

-- In May 2013, APN organized the second Arab Civil Society Consultative Workshop on Food Security and Nutrition in Amman.
+- In May 2013, APN organized the second Arab Civil Society Consultative Workshop on Food Security and Nutrition in Amman between April 23rd -25th, 2015, APN presented the perspective of civil society institutions on the protracted crises in the region.
 (Find a copy of the Final Declaration of the Arab Civil Society Consultation here.)

 - In 2012, APN organized the first Arab Civil Society Consultative Workshop on Food Security and Nutrition with 37 participants from 16 countries, in Beirut.
 Major recommendations reached by the participants were presented to the FAO Ministerial Regional Conference for the Near East.
 Furthermore, the first Arab Civil Society Consultative Workshop led to the formation of the Arab Network for Food Sovereignty.